 I have to cancel my booking, what should I do?

-Please note that there is 24 hours cancellation policy for a class or 2 weeks for the Special Events or Workshops.
-If I manage to fill up the space, I am always happy to forward your payment to the other session.
+Please note that there is 24 hours cancellation no refund policy for a class or 2 weeks for the Special Events or Workshops minus the booking fee (10 percent of total) If I manage to fill up the space, I am always happy to forward your payment to the other session.

 I am ready to come along, how early should I come?
 Where can I park?

 Please arrive about 10-15 minutes before the beginning of the class to get familiar with the place.
 If you are new I will ask you to fill it up a health questionnaire that allows me to know your physical conditions/injuries, etc. and then settle on to your mat.

 The Yoga Tree Studio; please note there is no onsite parking available.
 Sainsbury's on Queens Road is very close by and the easiest option.
 There is also Pay and Display on Surrey Street & Ber Street.